psd-tools/psd-tools/README.rst

     for layer in psd:
         print(layer)

-Check out the documentation_ for more examples.
+Check out the documentation_ for details.

 .. _documentation:: https://psd-tools2.readthedocs.io/